Filipe4Fun1/Filipe4Fun1/README.md

 + Singleton (used by Spring in bean creation)
 + Decorator (used by BufferedReader())

 These are some examples and what context they were mentioned during the bootcamp.
-Choose a few and familiarize yourselves with the problem they solve and how they do it.

 ### ✔️ MVC and Service Layer